Dubai Off-Plan Property Guide 2026: The Complete Playbook for US Investors

 Is the Golden Visa Worth It for US Investors?

-For most US investors buying AED 2M+, the Golden Visa is a valuable bonus that costs little extra but provides significant optionality.
+Yes, if: No, if: For most US investors buying AED 2M+, the Golden Visa is a valuable bonus that costs little extra but provides significant optionality.

 Currency Considerations: USD/AED Peg